Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes Designed for LTI Channels

 In summary, TFMC modulations designed for LTI channels adopt the eigenfunction-based transmission strategy to ease the equalization of Fig. \ref{eschannel}.
 According to the different eigenfunction-based pulse designs, they may be categorized as the TLOP-based OFDM (OFDM or CP-OFDM, FBMC or PS-OFDM) and the BLOP-based OFDM (OFDM/OQAM, FBMC/OQAM or SMT).
 A comparison of these popular TFMC modulation schemes is shown in Table \ref{tab:mcmclassification}.
 Hereafter, we will use the terms of OFDM, PS-OFDM and OFDM/OQAM, for the sake of simplicity.

-It is noteworthy that in contrast to the eigenfunction-based transmission of TFMC modulation, the conventional SC modulation is an impulse function based transmission.
-In particular, its transmit pulses are basically the variants of \emph{band-limited impulses}, and lead to $T_g>\mathcal T$.
+It is noteworthy that in contrast to the eigenfunction-based transmission of TFMC modulation, the conventional SC modulation is an impulse-function-based transmission.
+In particular, its transmit pulses are basically the variants of \emph{band-limited impulses}, and lead to $T_g>\Delta T$.
 Usually, these transmit pulses will lose mutual orthogonality in the presence of the channel's time dispersion, and result in a \emph{convolutional} system IO relation.
-Meanwhile, it has been known that the SC modulation can also be combined with TD redundancy to achieve simple FD equalization\cite{scfde} and flexible multi-user band allocation\cite{goodman_sc_fdma_2006}.
+Meanwhile, it has been known that the SC modulation can also be combined with TD redundancy to achieve simple FD equalization\cite{scfde} and flexible multi-user band allocation\cite{Sari_SC_1995,goodman_sc_fdma_2006}.
 Given its benefits, it was adopted in the 4G standard\cite{4Gbook}.

-Now one can see that for LTI channels, generally we have two choices of transmission strategy: either the eigenfunction-based one having reduced bandwidth efficiency and simple channel equalization, or the impulse function based one having higher bandwidth efficiency but relatively complex channel equalization.
+Now one can see that for LTI channels, generally we have two choices of transmission strategy: either the eigenfunction-based one having reduced bandwidth efficiency and simple channel equalization, or the impulse-function-based one having higher bandwidth efficiency but relatively complex channel equalization.
 In other words, there is always a trade-off between the bandwidth efficiency and the equalization complexity.